timsternation/fredApi/README.md

 4. In the Apps Script editor, run "My Function" up at the top.

-5. Sit back and relax as that sweet, sweet data comes pouring in./*
+5. Sit back and relax as that sweet, sweet data comes pouring in.

 ## Second version - FredQuery_v2: